Azur Lane: Controversies

-In February 2021, one of the game's voice actresses, Ai Kayano, who made voice lines for Kaga, Atago, Renown, and Graf Zeppelin, was embroiled in controversy on Chinese social media as a result of her post regarding her February 11 trip to Yasukuni Shrine – a Shinto shrine known for the enshrinement of Japanese men, women, children, and soldiers died in numerous wars involving Japan spanning between the Meiji and Showa eras, including 1,068 souls of convicted war criminals that were sentenced to death by the International Military Tribunal; of which 14 of them, including former Japanese Prime Minister Hideki Tojo, are labelled as A-Class criminals.
-In response; amid backlash from some Chinese fans, her voice was removed from these characters, including other variants, from the Chinese servers of Azur Lane and are subsequently replaced in September 2022 by a number of voice actresses for their respective characters (Yuka Iguchi, Saeko Ouki, Ayako Kawatsumi, and Yumi Uchiyama).
-Similar action was also taken in other games such as removing Kayano's Platinum voice dialogues from Arknights, and while Kayano's voice dialogues remained available outside of Arknights' Chinese servers after the incident, her voice lines have since been replaced by Mizuki Kitajima for all servers by a flash update on October 24, 2021.
+In February 2021, one of the game's voice actresses, Ai Kayano, who recorded voice lines for Kaga, Atago, Renown, and Graf Zeppelin, was embroiled in controversy on Chinese social media as a result of a post regarding her February 11 trip to Yasukuni Shrine – a Shinto shrine often known as a subject of political controversy for the enshrinement of Japanese men, women, children, and soldiers who died in numerous wars involving Japan between the Meiji and Showa eras.
+This number included 1,068 convicted war criminals sentenced to death by the International Military Tribunal, 14 of whom, including former Japanese Prime Minister Hideki Tojo, are labelled as A-Class criminals.
+Amid backlash from some Chinese fans, her voice was removed from the Chinese servers of Azur Lane and were replaced in September 2022 by a number of voice actresses for the affected characters (Yuka Iguchi, Saeko Ouki, Ayako Kawasumi, and Yumi Uchiyama).
+Outside of Chinese servers, the original voice lines remain, with the option to use the updated voice packs.

+In April 2021, 18 characters were temporarily made unobtainable in the Chinese version of Azur Lane as a result of a Chinese government crackdown on "soft pornography".
+Coinciding with the removal of revealing artwork in Chinese mobile game Girls' Frontline, both games were specifically named as having inappropriate content in a memo for a state-backed training course for Chinese game developers which included prohibitions on revealing fan service and panty shots.
+213 video game companies signed a self-censorship pact in September agreeing to remove content that would promote the "wrong set of values" and fall foul of Chinese government regulations on gaming.

-On February 24, 2022, due to unknown reasons, the comment sections of all Northern Parliament ships were removed from their respective sections.
-The game's event called "Abyssal Refrain", which involves Soviet ships like the one called Kiev, premiered on the same day that Russia began its invasion to Ukraine.
-On September 22, 2022, the comments section for all Northern Parliament ships has re-opened, as with the rollout of the new comment reporting feature that same day.
+On February 24, 2022, the comment sections of all Northern Parliament ships were closed down.
+The game's event called "Abyssal Refrain", which involves Soviet ships like the one called Kiev, premiered on the same day that Russia began its invasion to Ukraine, which was suspected to be the reason for the comment section's closure.
+On September 22, the comments section for all Northern Parliament ships has re-opened, as with the rollout of the new comment reporting feature that same day.

+In March 2024, the character Anson was announced.
+Her official design was met with confusion and backlash from fans due to the fact that it did not match the illustration design of her sisters.
+In its aftermath, the official Azur Lane Twitter account issued an apology and deleted the announcement post as well as any other posts about Anson from their social media accounts.